Skip to content

 4. Missing Kernel Forwarding Configuration

-This issue has been found in CentOS systems, but it is rarely encountered in most cases.
+This issue has been found in CentOS systems, but in most cases, it has not been encountered.

 Bash